 With all that hard preparation work now behind you, moving day has arrived!

-Here’s a quick final moving checklist of what to do as you start moving and once you’re in your new house:
+Here’s a quick final moving house checklist of what to do as you start moving and once you’re in your new house:

 In The Old House